alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-05-tawhid-rububiyyah-is-denied-by-deviated-people.md

 lang: en
 category: [fatwas,sects]
 note: false
-excerpt: "As for denying entirely the existence of Allah (Exalted be He), this was done stubbornly by pharaoh and ancient philosophers.
+excerpt: "As for denying entirely the existence of Allah, this was done stubbornly by pharaoh and ancient philosophers.
 On the other hand, it is well known that the atheists believe in orbits as gods whose paths are monitoring the universe."
 link: "https://binbaz.org.sa/fatwas/20124/%D8%AA%D9%88%D8%AD%D9%8A%D8%AF-%D8%A7%D9%84%D8%B1%D8%A8%D9%88%D8%A8%D9%8A%D8%A9-%D8%A7%D9%86%D9%83%D8%B1%D9%87-%D8%B4%D9%88%D8%A7%D8%B0-%D9%84%D8%A7-%D8%B9%D8%A8%D8%B1%D8%A9-%D8%A8%D9%87%D9%85"
-binbaz: true
+muftis:
+  shaykh:
+    - name: Shaykh Ibn Baz
+      url: /biography/binbaz
 ---

-Question:
+### Question:

 As the communists and atheists of today deny Allah's Existence, is this not considered a denial of Tawhid-ul-Rububiyyah (Oneness of Allah's Lordship) and thus it contradicts what some scholars mentioned that no Kafir (disbeliever) has ever denied Tawhid-ul-Rububiyyah?

-Answer:
+### Answer:

 Scholars mentioned that Tawhid-ul-Rububiyyah is acknowledged by all nations and only denied by deviated and disregarded people such as the Magi who claimed that there are two gods; a god of light and a god of darkness, that the god of light is greater than the god of darkness, and that the god of light created goodness while the god of darkness created evil.
 As for denying entirely the existence of Allah (Exalted be He), this was done stubbornly by pharaoh and ancient philosophers.
 On the other hand, it is well known that the atheists believe in orbits as gods whose paths are monitoring the universe.